danchoi/mustache-haskell/README.md

 {{#hobbies, }}{{#name}}{{/hobbies}}
 ```

-This designates `", "` as the list separator will output
+This designates `", "` as the list separator and will output

 ```
 sewing, brewing, cooking